7 Key Signs You Might Have Glossophobia (Fear of Public Speaking)

 Recognizing Public Speaking Fear and Anxiety

-If you suspect you may glossophobia, here are seven key signs and symptoms to look out for:
+If you suspect you may have glossophobia, here are seven key signs and symptoms to look out for:

 6. Irrational negative thoughts – You fear being judged, humiliated, or making mistakes, even without any real threat.